 4.1 Becoming familiar with the Force.com Setup Area

-Setup area is used to build the customize applications.
-One can administrate the organization as well as users using setup area.
-WE can access setup area in two ways.
+The setup area is used to build customized applications.
+One can administrate the organization as well as users using the setup area.
+WE can access the setup area in two ways.

 - Setup in the header, just click on setup